Makthar (archaeological site): Works in situ

 Several works can be seen in situ thanks to the Makthar Museum's privileged location at the entrance to the archaeological park.
 However, the monuments may appear relatively bare.
 Notably, there is a fine mosaic in the labyrinth inside the 'Grand South Thermal Baths.'

 Works deposited in various museums

 Part of the 'La Ghorfa' stelae in the Makthar Museum.

 The epitaph of the 'Harvester of Mactar' is a significant document that sheds light on the economic life of the countryside and the process of renewing municipal elites in the 2nd century.
 Discovered in 1882 by Joseph Alphonse Letaille, it is now housed at the Louvre.
 Gilbert Charles-Picard used it to illustrate the interconnectedness of rural and urban societies, considering the city's small size.

-The La Ghorfa stelae series, unearthed near Makthar at Maghrawa (formerly Macota), is widely distributed.
+The La Ghorfa stelae, unearthed near Makthar at Maghrawa (formerly Macota), is widely distributed.
 The British Museum exhibits 22 stelae, the Louvre has two, the Vienna Art History Museum showcases three, and the Bardo National Museum exhibits twelve.
 The last four stelae, discovered in 1967, are displayed at the Makthar Museum.